U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Moder Era of Statistics.md

 Showed two layer neural net with threshold activation only need $p \approx O(n)$ to memorize binary labels
 ```

-This is showed for ReLU and [[Neural Tangent Kernels]]: process of training with GD is a [[Dynamical and Complex Systems]], you update weights as you go further, and these learning dynamics are modelled by [[Differential Equations]] on how updates of gradient descent would work.
+This is showed for ReLU and [[Neural Tangent Kernels]]: process of training with GD is a [[Dynamical and Complex Systems]], you update weights as you go further, and these learning dynamics are modelled by [[Differential Equations 1]] on how updates of gradient descent would work.
 Increasing size of neural net to infinite width the dynamic of learning has a closed form solution that is a [[Kernel Method]].

 ### Real example
 ![[Pasted image 20230506180432.png]]